Sustainable Waste Management

 Collaboration with the community and partners for garbage and waste management

-CP ALL Public Company Limited in conjunction with schools under the Foundation for Education Future (CONNEXT ED) supported by the Company have continued the Ton Kla Rai Tang project for the 3rd consecutive year.
+CP ALL Public Company Limited in conjunction with schools under the Foundation for Education Future (CONNEXT ED) supported by the Company have continued the Ton Kla Rai Tang project for the 4th consecutive year.
 The project focuses on sustainable waste management for an improved environment through instilling a socially responsible conscience in youth through participating in waste separation from the source in the smallest community unit.
 By way of Ton Kla Rai Tang, “No bins” are required or minimal waste is generated because of biodegradable material separation and recyclable materials removal from general waste until only non-utilizable material is left and is thus declared garbage.
-The fostered partnerships with merchants and school vendors to cease sales of items eventually forming wastes inclusive of straws, plates, paper, single-use glasses, etc., and the development and integration of curriculum relevant to waste management enables the generation of income for schools and communities through reuse, recycling and organic materials management, from what was once perceived as waste.
-In 2022, the Company signed a memorandum of agreement between respective organizations for Ton Kla Rai Tang project expansion into the third year whereby over 503 schools within the BMA have participated.
-Further expansion plans for 2023 envision all schools within the Future of Education Foundation Study CONNEXT ED sponsored by the Company to participate and enhance the “Ton Kla Rai Tang” to “Chumchon Rai Tang” as a means for community waste management.
+The fostered partnerships with merchants and school vendors to cease sales of items eventually forming wastes inclusive of straws, plates, paper, single-use glasses, etc., and the development and integration of curriculum relevant to waste management.
+In 2O23, the Company organized the Ton Kla Rai Tang project expansion into the fourth year whereby over 595 schools within the BMA, 6O communities, 89 operators, and 2 offices, totaling 749 locations have participated.
+Plans for 2O24 include network expansion to 2,O92 locations nationwide.

 Impacts and Benefits

-Electronic receipts/full tax invoice project
+Electronic receipts/full tax invoice continuation project

 Impacts and Benefits

-Food Waste awareness project
+Food Waste Awareness continuation project

 Metric used to determine the compensation of executive members